ShenTzu/Last-Fox-Fighter/README.md

 ## Description
 ![Image](https://static.wixstatic.com/media/e4c1c1_f5a63c5f6688466692be6250379336f5~mv2.gif)

-The Last Fox Fighter is a top down twinstick shooter where you fight increasinly difficult swarms of drones and powerful capital ships, upgrading your fighter as you go to improve your odds.
+The Last Fox Fighter is a top down twinstick shooter set in the universe of my other game, Fuchian Chronicles.
+Fight increasingly difficult swarms of drones and powerful capital ships, all the while upgrading your fighter with improved stats and abilities to improve your odds.
 I built it using Godot over a 8 month period from April 2024 to December 2024.

 This repository contains various scripts for the game as a way to demonstrate my coding abilities and thought process, as well as notes on my personal design decisions and thoughts on room for improvement.